 Cherry Blossom Festival celebrates the beautiful cherry blossom flower, typically found in Japan.
 Considered to be the national flower of Japan, the cherry blossom symbolises the temporary but beautiful nature of life.
 It’s not only celebrated in Japan but also other countries such as China, Korea, Taiwan and even the US.
 Ultimately, it’s a beautiful way to learn about Japanese culture and traditions.

 Our Japanese Infusion program has a variety of interactive activities using puppets, songs, games and storytelling.
 Students learn the foundations of Japanese culture through an engaging and interactive performance.
-This program is available in Australian Capital Territory and New South Wales face to face and virtual for all other states.
-Our Japanese Dance with Junko program available in Queensland explores traditional Japanese dance styles.
-Junko also shares the beautiful art of Kimono dressing creating a unique cultural experience for all students.
+This program is available in New South Wales face to face and virtual for all other states.
+Our Japanese Calligraphy and Japanese Ink Painting programs are available in Victoria and explores traditional Japanese visual arts.
+Junko shares the beautiful art of brush and ink techniques, creating a unique cultural experience for all students.

 15 to 21 March